peaqnetwork/RBAC/README.md

 node rbac_deploy.js
 ```

-The deployed data are below
+The deployed data and the relationship are below
 | Type | Name | DID |
 | ---- | ---- | --- |
 | group | PeaqOffice | 0x1122334455667788990011223344556677889900112233445566778899000010 |